 The reactor is currently being completely decommissioned and will be dismantled down to green field conditions in ten partial licensing steps according to the German Atomic Energy Act.
 Under the regulations of the 9th licensing step dismantling of the thermal isolation, removal and cutting of the primary shielding and dismantling the activated parts of the biological shield are being carried out.
-In a last step all remaining installations such as supply systems, ventilation systems and electrical components will be executed.
+In a last step all remaining installations such as supply systems, ventilation systems and electrical components will be removed.
 This removal is necessary for the subsequent release measurement procedure and release from the Atomic Energy Act at the end of the dismantling project.
-Finally the demolition of the buildings is foreseen.
+Finally, the buildings will be torn down.